 Treaty changes

-The Lisbon Treaty proposes the "Convention-Method" for treaty amendments (Article 48.2 TEU.
-Member States, the EP and the Commission would be able to initiate amendments.
-Then, the European Council would decide by simple majority if a Convention should be convened.
-The Convention would decide "by common accord" whether to adopt or not to adopt these amendments.
-Amendments adopted by the Convention would then have to be ratified by all member states before entering into force.
+The European Council mayd dcide - by simple majority if- a Convention shall be convened.
+The Convention decides "by common accord" whether to adopt or not to adopt these amendments.
+Amendments adopted by the Convention must then have to be ratified by all member states before entering into force.

-Furthermore, the Lisbon Treaty foresees “simplified revision procedure” in Art.
-48.6 and 48.7 TEU, the first followed by national ratification, the second simplified method without ratification.
+Furthermore, the Lisbon Treaty foresees a “simplified revision procedure” in Art.
+48.6 and 48.7 TEU, the first followed by national ratification, the second simplified method without ratification:

-- Revision by the European Council (not IGC nor Convention) by unanimity on a proposal from Commission, Member State or EP – entry into force after ratification by the Member States (Art.
-48.6 TEU);
+- Revision by the European Council (not IGC nor Convention) by unanimity on a proposal from the Commission, a member state or EP – entry into force after ratification by the member states according to Art.
+48.6 TEU.

-- General passerelle: European Council moves unanimity to QMV or special to ordinary legislative procedure by unanimity – no ratifications needed, but veto rights of national parliaments (Art.
-48.7 TEU)
+- General passerelle: European Council moves unanimity to QMV or special to ordinary legislative procedure by unanimity – no ratifications needed, but veto rights of national parliaments ccording to Art.
+48.7 TEU.